ElucidataInc/ElMaven/README.md

 - `pacman --force -Syu`
 - `pacman --force -Su`
 - `pacman --force -Sy base-devel msys2-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-qt5 mingw64/mingw-w64-x86_64-hdf5 mingw64/mingw-w64-x86_64-netcdf mingw64/mingw-w64-x86_64-boost msys/git mingw-w64-x86_64-curl`
+-  `Download OpenSSL package using https://indy.fulgan.com/SSL/openssl-1.0.2r-x64_86-win64.zip`
+- `Extract the contents of OpenSSL package in /c/msys64/mingw64/bin`
+- `NOTE: To verify whether the above two steps have been executed correctly make sure you have  libeay32.dll and ssleay32.dll inside /c/msys64/mingw64/bin/`
 - `export PATH=/c/msys64/mingw64/bin/:$PATH`.
 It will be benefical if this change is made permanent.
 To do so, you will have to make changes in the .bashrc file.
 It can be achieved by either manually editing the .bashrc file or via command line.